mryadavdilip/chess_interface/README.md

 - Castling logic (including history tracking)
 - En passant and double pawn pushes

-### Arbiter
+### FlutterArbiter (extends Arbiter)

-Arbiter to handle events like game over, time out and pawn promotion:
+FlutterArbiter to handle events like game over, time out and pawn promotion:

 ## And more..